Life insurance for nurses could describe the death in…

 Doctors who aren’t considered high risk will be treated as a standard applicant and can secure cover on standard terms (if no other high-risk factors are identified).

 Rest assured it’s still possible to secure cover if you’re considered to have a high risk occupation.
 You may simply have your premiums inflated to compensate for the increased risk.

 We have written this comprehensive high risk life insurance article if you require additional information »

-Reassured have a specialist impaired risk team that have found cover for 45% of applicants declined elsewhere.
+Reassured have a specialist impaired risk team who can help applicants who have been declined in the past.

 Exactly what you need your doctors’ life insurance to cover will depend on your personal needs and circumstances.

 One of our life insurance experts will be happy to talk through your reasons for wanting cover and provide you with suitable options.

 How much life insurance you need as a doctor will depend on your personal circumstances.

 You may want to consider the following factors when working out how much cover you’ll likely require: